unicode-org/cldr/docs/ldml/tr35-general.md

 The typographic names provide for names of font features for use in a UI.
 This is useful for apps that show the name of font styles and design axes according to the user’s languages.
 It would also be useful for system-level libraries.

-The identifers (types) use the tags from the OpenType Feature Tag Registry.
-Given their large number, only the names of frequently-used OpenType feature names are available CLDR.
-(Many features are not user-visible settings, but instead serve as a data channel for sofware to pass information to the font).
+The identifiers (types) use the tags from the OpenType Feature Tag Registry.
+Given their large number, only the names of frequently-used OpenType feature names are available in CLDR.
+(Many features are not user-visible settings, but instead serve as a data channel for software to pass information to the font.)
 The example below shows an approach for using the CLDR data.
 Of course, applications are free to implement their own algorithms depending on their specific needs.

 To find a localized subfamily name such as “Extraleicht Schmal” for a font called “Extralight Condensed”, a system or application library might do the following: